anthonymashford/ANF/PoC/ANF-PoC.md

 - Prepare the necessary VMs host the workload.
 Ensure that these resources are properly configured, including network connectivity to the Azure NetApp Files volumes.

 ### Monitoring and Performance Measurement:
 - Determine the metrics you want to monitor and measure during the PoC, such as IOPS, throughput, and latency.
-Set up the appropriate monitoring and measurement tools to capture and analyse these metrics.
+Set up the appropriate monitoring tools to capture and analyse these metrics.

 ### Documentation and Reporting:
 - Document the PoC setup, configuration, test results, and observations.
 Define the structure for your final PoC report, including sections for objectives, methodology, results, and conclusions.